The Evolution of the Federation Emblem

 In Star Trek Discovery, we can see new variations of the Federation emblem.
 A hybrid emblem with the olive branches and the faces from the SFTM appears for the first time at the end of a transmission in DIS: "The Butcher's Knife Cares Not for the Lamb's Cry".
 After the SFTM emblem had already appeared on a building in "Star Trek IV" (see below), it is the first time that the two elements are combined.
 The arrangement of the stars is essentially the same as in the SFTM.

-The hybrid emblem, however, doesn't persist in Discovery.
+The hybrid emblem, however, is not consistently used in the Discoveryverse.
 DIS: "Will You Take My Hand?" shows a different emblem, without the SFTM reference.
 The olive branches are similar to those of the emblem that appeared in ENT: "These Are The Voyages".
 The blue map, on the other hand, was reduced to just the three central stars and a coordinate grid.
 Also note the lettering "FPU" for "Fédération des planètes unies" on the wall emblem.

 Three varieties of the Federation emblem debut in "Star Trek: The Motion Picture".
 Discounting the pennant from TOS, these are also the first UFP emblems in the Star Trek production history.
 They have in common the olive wreaths and the blue circle with the stars.
 In contrast to the TNG versions, all stars are just round dots and a polar coordinate grid divides the central disk into sectors.
 This grid is exactly like the one Franz Joseph devised for the Star Fleet Technical Manual.